MohdFurkan8011/knowledge/content/docker/README.md

 #### Docker swarm

-Docker swarm is a service within docker that allows us to manage multiple containers.
+Docker swarm is a service within docker that allows us to manage multiple containers on multiple nodes.